DeveloperSuccess/DeferredTaskManager/README.md

 }
 ```

-A delegate with your logic must be passed to the launch method.
-The size of the runners pool and the parameters for resending in case of errors are variable.
+The pool size is variable and is selected by the developer for a specific range of tasks, focusing on the speed of execution and the amount of resources consumed.

 You can also specify the collection type, «Bag» for the Unordered collection of objects (it works faster) or «Queue» for the Ordered collection of objects.

 You can also pass an error handling delegate that will trigger when the specified number of retries is exhausted.